lordtao/android-tao-rest-data-processor/README.md

 The Data Processor is designed to perform simple RESTservice requests or to files locally.
 Requests can run synchronously or asynchronously.

+#Easy possibility of building requests and processing results.

 Initialize the Data Processor

 To use the processor needs to initialize it using the configurator.
 Configurator allows you to set the basic parameters of a request under http://developer.android.com/reference/java/net/URL.html, encoding, timeout, etc. These data are basic and can be modified without problems in the construction of concrete request.
 You can initialization in the class to inherit from Application: